Back to blog

 3. Aggregation Mode (Block/Sweep Detection)

-• RAW: Every exchange print is sent as-is. trade_count is always 1.
-Use RAW when you want no modification and are willing to run your own aggregation (e.g. time-window + symbol grouping) and reconstruction heuristics.
+• RAW: Every exchange print arrives untouched, with trade_count always 1.
+Use it when you want nothing modified and intend to run your own time-window-plus-symbol grouping.

-Example (from OptionData docs): Two RAW trades, same second, same TSLA 330 Call exp 2025-02-15—one for 2 contracts @ $1000 premium, one for 3 contracts @ $2000 premium.
-In AGGREGATED you receive one event: trade_count=2, size=5, premium=3000.
-With Massive (and with OptionData in RAW), you get two separate ticks and must implement and maintain the logic to group them yourself.
+Example (from OptionData docs): two RAW prints in the same second on the same TSLA 330 Call exp 2025-02-15 — one for 2 contracts at $1000 premium, one for 3 at $2000.
+AGGREGATED delivers a single event: trade_count=2, size=5, premium=3000.
+On Massive (or OptionData in RAW) you receive both prints and reconstruct the block yourself.

 4. Filters and Build Effort

-Massive: You get a high-volume tick stream and build/tune filters in your app.
+Massive: You receive a high-volume contract tick stream and build and tune every filter in your application.

-Path to production: OptionData — connect, configure filters, alert rules, harden (fewer steps).
-Massive — connect, build aggregation, feature pipeline, filter layer, then alert rules (more custom code).
+Path to production: OptionData — connect, set filters, write alert rules, harden.
+Massive — connect, build aggregation, build an enrichment/feature pipeline, build a filter layer, then write alert rules.

 5. When to Choose Which

-• Consider Massive only when you need a single vendor across asset classes or want to own every transform and filter.
+• Choose Massive when you genuinely need one vendor across stocks, options, forex, and crypto, or you want to own every transform and filter yourself.

 6. Summary at a Glance